-The Craig Shoemaker Show focuses on laughter and the healing properties it has on our mind, body and spirit.
+The Craig Shoemaker Show with co-host Lisa Rado (One Delicious Life) focuses on laughter and the healing properties it has on our mind, body and spirit.
 Special guests from Mark Victor Hansen to Samuel L Jackson, Laughitations, health & wellness information, and many laughs abound.
 Come laugh with us!

 Health and Wellness comes in many forms.